Gim6626/git-hooks/README.md

 ## Install

-1. Create file with destination directories like `target-directories`
+1. Create file with destination directories with name like `target-directories` and content like (replace with your paths):
 ```
 /home/user/work/project1/.git/hooks/
 /home/user/work/project2/.git/hooks/